contagon/handbook/handbook/14-single-members.md

 #### 14.1.2.1 Bishopric

-The bishopric is key to engaging single members in the work of salvation and exaltation.
+The bishopric is key to engaging single members in God’s work of salvation and exaltation.
 They work with the ward council to identify meaningful callings and assignments for single members.
 They recognize and strive to help meet the needs of single parents.

 Generally, the bishopric supports single members as they support all members of the elders quorum and Relief Society.
 However, because of their foremost responsibility to the rising generation, the bishopric also does the following: